nukeop/tinycrawl-backend/README.md

 ### Authentication

-Authentication is done by [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+Authentication is done by JSON Web tokens, and the endpoint that issues them authenticates by [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+The authentication flow is straightforward.
+First, call the `/users/authenticate` endpoint.
 Use the `Authorization` header to provide your username and password.
 If you provide that data and it corresponds to an existing user, you're authenticated.
 If you don't, you're not.
+If you are authenticated,you will be issued a token, which you can use to authenticate further requests.
+Should you find that your token has expired, request a new one.

-The header should contain:
+The `Authorization` header should contain:
 * the method (currently the only valid value is `Basic`)
 * a single space
 * base64-encoded string containing the username and the password combined with a colon (`username:password`)

 Example: `Basic dGVzdDI6dGVzdA==`

+The token can be passed in several ways:
+* Under the key access_token in the request body.
+* Under the key access_token in the request params.
+* In the value from the header Authorization: Bearer <token>.

+If there's more then one found, the API will respond with HTTP code 400.

 ## API Endpoints